-25% Homework 20% Exam 1 (TBA) 20% Exam 2 (TBA) 25% Final exam (July 28) 10% Project
+25% Homework

+30% Midterm exam (TBA)

+30% Final exam (due on July 25)

+15% Project

-Exams: Two mid-terms and one final exam.
+Exams: One mid-term and one final exam.
 The dates will be announced.

 - Homework Policy: Homework problems will require you to fill in details from class discussions, or further explore a topic outside of class.
 Problems assigned during any given week will be due the following Sunday at 2359.
 For example, if problems are distributed on a Wednesday the 7th, they will be due on Sunday the 11th at 2359.
 The solutions should include the following: - Clear, brief restatement of the problem or question. - Statement of important assumptions.
 Definition of symbols.
-Don't for get units! - Neat, detailed, step-by-step solution including sufficient comments to make the solution "read" well. - Statement of the significant physics of the problem.
+Don't forget units! - Neat, detailed, step-by-step solution including sufficient comments to make the solution "read" well. - Statement of the significant physics of the problem.
 What does the answer mean?
 Is it reasonable?
 If you don't know, say so, but don't bluff.